Antonio Fortich

-Antonio Yapsutco Fortich (11 August 1913 – 2 July 2003) was the third bishop of the Diocese of Bacolod.
+Antonio Yapsutco Fortich (11 August 1913 – 2 July 2003) was the third Bishop of Bacolod.
 He is noted for being a social activist who fought for social justice in Negros.
 In 2018, Fortich was recognized by the Human Rights Victims' Claims Board as a Motu Proprio victim of the Martial Law Era.

 Early years

 Fortich was born on 11 August 1913, in Sibulan, Negros Oriental.
 He attended elementary and high school in Dumaguete, and pursued his college and theological studies at Ateneo de Manila (San Jose Minor and San Jose Major seminaries).
 His parents, Ignacio and Rosalia Yapsutco Fortich, were well-to-do farmers and he was the eldest and only son in their family of two.

 Priestly Ministry

 On 4 March 1944, at the height of World War II, Fortich was ordained by Michael J. O'Doherty, Archbishop of Manila.
 He served the Diocese of Bacolod under Bishop Casimiro Lladoc, assigning him as assistant parish priest of the San Sebastian Cathedral.
 In 1949, he was made parish priest of the San Isidro Labrador Parish in Binalbagan (which was then under the Diocese of Bacolod) until after a year and eight months when he was assigned back to Bacolod as parish priest of the diocesan cathedral.
 He was then appointed as Vicar General of the diocese under Bishop Manuel Yap on 31 December 1952.